Sultan Kudarat, Maguindanao del Norte

-Sultan Kudarat, officially the Municipality of Sultan Kudarat (Maguindanaon: Inged nu Sultan Kudarat; Iranun: Inged a Sultan Kudarat; Bayan ng Sultan Kudarat), is a 1st class municipality of the province of Maguindanao del Norte, Philippines.
-According to the 2020 census, it has a population of 105,121 people.
+Sultan Kudarat, officially the Municipality of Sultan Kudarat (Maguindanaon: Inged nu Sultan Kudarat; Iranun: Inged a Sultan Kudarat; Bayan ng Sultan Kudarat), is a municipality of the province of Maguindanao del Norte, Philippines.
+At the 2020 census it had a population of 105,121.

 Formerly known as Nuling, it became the de jure capital of the former Maguindanao province in 1977.
 It served as the legislative capital of Maguindanao in 2011 as it plays host to the Maguindanao Provincial Board, previously housed in the former capitol at Shariff Aguak.
 This restored its previous status as provincial capital, which was shared with Buluan which served as the executive capital.
 In 2022, Republic Act 11550 officially designated Datu Odin Sinsuat as the official capital of Maguindanao del Norte and Buluan as official capital of Maguindanao del Sur.
-Once a provincial capitol is erected in Datu Odin Sinsuat, the legislature will move in that municipality.
+Once a provincial capitol is erected in Datu Odin Sinsuat, the legislature will move to that municipality.

 History

-Sultan Kudarat town was founded as a municipality by the name Nuling on August 18, 1947 by virtue of Executive Order No. 82 signed by President Manuel Roxas.
-The town had its present name after it became the capital of the newly carved province of Maguindanao in 1977.